Our Friends in the North: Casting

+According to production paperwork, Helen Baxendale, Alan Cumming, Sean Pertwee and Paterson Joseph were considered for the lead roles.

 Of the actors cast in the four leading roles, only Gina McKee was a native of North East England, and she was from Sunderland rather than from Newcastle.
 McKee related strongly to many of the characters and story elements in the scripts and was very keen to play Mary, but the production team was initially uncertain whether it would be possible to age her up convincingly enough to portray the character in her 50s.
 McKee was concerned that she would not be given the part after an unsuccessful makeup test where efforts to make her appear to be in her 50s resulted in her resembling a drag queen.

 Christopher Eccleston was the only one of the four lead actors who was already an established television face, having previously co-starred in the ITV crime drama series Cracker.
 Eccleston first heard about the project while working with Danny Boyle on the film Shallow Grave in the autumn of 1993.
 Initially, Eccleston had been considered by the production team as a candidate to play Geordie, but he was more interested in playing Nicky, whom he saw as a more emotionally complex character.
 Eccleston was particularly concerned about being able to perform with the Newcastle Geordie accent.
 He did not even attempt the accent at his audition, concentrating instead on characterisation.
 He drew inspiration for his performance as the older Nicky from Peter Flannery, basing aspects of his characterisation on Flannery's personality.
 He even wore some of the writer's colourful shirts.